-TIER PLACEMENT CRITERIA COURSE RECOMMENDED Support Course 1 HSGPA greater than/equal to 2.6 ENGLISH 101 2 HSGPA between 1.9 and 2.6 ENGLISH 101 ENGLISH 104 3 HSGPA less than 1.9 ENGLISH 101 ENGLISH 104 (highly recommended) 4 Insufficient data to apply the above (see Guided Self-Placement) HSGPA = U.S. high school cumulative grade point average
+TIER PLACEMENT CRITERIA COURSE RECOMMENDED SUPPORT COURSE 1 HSGPA greater than/equal to 2.6 ENGLISH 101 2 HSGPA between 1.9 and 2.6 ENGLISH 101 ENGLISH 104 3 HSGPA less than 1.9 ENGLISH 101 ENGLISH 104 (highly recommended) 4 Insufficient data to apply the above (see Guided Self-Placement) HSGPA = U.S. high school cumulative grade point average

 The support course (ENGLISH 104) is to be taken at the same time as ENGLISH 101.
 We also offer a course below ENGLISH 101, ENGLISH 028, if you feel the need to start one level below.
 (If English is not your native language, you may consider the ESL pathway, with E.S.L.
 008 being the last sequential course before moving into ENGLISH 101.)
+There is also a transfer-level E.S.L.
+110 course, equivalent to English 101 and transferable to the CSUs, which ESL students can take instead of English 101.

-ENGLISH 101 College Reading and Composition I A transfer-level English composition course that is required for all degrees and all transfer patterns.
+COURSE DESCRIPTION ENGLISH 101 College Reading and Composition I A transfer-level English composition course that is required for all degrees and all transfer patterns.
 The course is also a prerequisite for all other transfer-level ENGLISH courses.
 The course includes tutoring.
 ENGLISH 104 College Writing Skills and Support Provides additional support for students who feel they may need it.
 This course does not meet any transfer or degree requirement.
-ENGLISH 028 Intermediate Reading and Composition A below-transfer-level course that provides a review of topics at the high school level in preparation for ENGLISH 101.
+ENGLISH 028 Intermediate Read- ing and Composition A below-transfer-level course that provides a review of topics at the high school level in preparation for ENGLISH 101.
 The course does not meet any transfer or degree requirement.
 E.S.L.
 008 Advanced ESL Composition A below-transfer-level course intended to prepare English language learners.
 This course does not meet any transfer or degree requirement.
+E.S.L: 110: College Composition for Non-Native Speakers A transfer-level composition course designed for non-native English speakers, equivalent to ENGLISH 101 and transferable to CSUs.

-Along with the support course, we have support services, such as embedded tutoring in our stand-alone ENGLISH 101 courses, the Writing Center and ESL Lab, and free, two-week English boot camps, to help you with your critical reading and writing skills.
+Along with the support course, we have support services, such as embedded tutoring in our stand-alone ENGLISH 101 courses, the Writing Support Center and ESL Lab, and free, two-week English boot camps, to help you with your critical reading and writing skills.
 Consult with the English/ESL department chair for more information about these services.